creative-connections/Bodylight-VirtualMachine/README.md

 # Virtual machine for Bodylight.js

-This is vagrant script to prepare development environment for Bodylight and related software in self contained independent virtual machine.
+This repository contains Vagrant scripts to prepare virtual machine in VirtualBox with development environment for Bodylight technology.
+After installation the Virtual Machine contains preinstalled and preconfigured tools (OpenModelica, Bodylight.js, Python, Julia, Jupyter and Anaconda) and is accessible as local web page (http://localhost:8080).

 ## Motivation